sebioharasaft/sebioharasaft.github.io/_pages/about.md

 My research focuses on [Jejueo](https://sites.google.com/a/hawaii.edu/jejueo/home), a critically endangered language spoken primarily on Jeju Island, South Korea.
 In addition to Jeju Island, I have been doing fieldwork in Osaka, Japan, where there are small groups of elderly Jejueo speakers.
 I employ both experimental and naturalistic data collection methods in the field.
 Read more about my research [here](/research).

+I have been teaching at UHM since 2020.
+Find out more about the courses I've taught [here](/teaching).

-I am working on the links and filling in information on the entire site, so continue to check back in the coming weeks for a complete site!
+I am working on the links and filling in information on the entire site, so continue to check back in the coming weeks for a more complete site!
 (last updated 02-12-2024)

 <!-- ---